jimmyvanhest/rust-connectivity/README.md

 # connectivity
-An internet connectivity checker for rust build on rtnetlink.
+A network connectivity checker for rust build on rtnetlink.